 Explore areas outside of the tourist sites

 Tourists in Alsace are generally concentrated in the same area, between Colmar and Strasbourg.
 If you like to go off the beaten track, I invite you to go and see other parts of Alsace, which are also very nice.
-Letâs mention for example the north of Alsace, which I just mentioned, but also the beautiful hills of Sundgau (in the south), the charming city of SĂ©lestat, the Ried, the northern and southern parts of the Alsace Wine Route (the Golden Crown vineyard, for example).
+These include the north of Alsace, which I’ve just mentioned, but also the pretty hills of the Sundgau (to the south), the delightful town of Sélestat, the Ried, and the northern and southern parts of the Alsace Wine Route (Couronne d’or vineyards, for example).

 Discover the mining history of Alsace

 Ok, it may not be a must-see, but it is unusual and super interesting!
 Alsace has in the past exploited potash and silver mines.
-It is possible to follow the traces of this mining history by visiting the Carreau Rodolphe, the Tellure Park (which has a very playful aspect, ideal for families) or by taking a ASEPAMâs guided tour (also nice with children).
-Exciting!
+You can follow in the footsteps of this mining history by visiting the Carreau Rodolphe or former silver mines .

 Bring back souvenirs made with love by Alsatian craftsmen

 Fortunately, the region still counts a good number of craftsmen making objects with talent and love.
-What if you bought your souvenirs from Alsace instead of bringing back a stuffed stork made in China? đ
+What if you bought your souvenirs from Alsace instead of bringing back a stuffed stork made in China? 😉

 In summer, swimming in a gravel pit or a mountain lake

-Ok, we donât have the sea in Alsace⊠Itâs true, but fortunately we have mountain lakes and gravel pits!
-There is nothing like diving into the water when the summer heat invades the regionâŠI havenât (yet!) listed them all but here are for example the swimming places around Strasbourg and, in the south of Alsace, the lake of Kruth.
+Ok, we don’t have the sea in Alsace… It’s true, but fortunately we have mountain lakes and gravel pits!
+There is nothing like diving into the water when the summer heat invades the region…I haven’t (yet!) listed them all but here are for example the swimming places around Strasbourg and, in the south of Alsace, the lake of Kruth.

 In December, immerse yourself in the magic of the Alsace Christmas markets

 The Christmas markets in Alsace are certainly THE most famous thing.
 It must be said that this is a real tradition, which has absolutely nothing to do with the purely commercial side of the Christmas markets that have been flourishing for several years around the world.
-Of course, it is also commercial, but overall the quality and craftsmanship are still very well honored; As for the magical atmosphere of Alsatian cities and villages richly decorated for Christmas ⊠I think you have to have experienced it once in your life, honestly!
-I may live in Alsace, but I canât get enough of its Christmas markets đ
+Of course, it is also commercial, but overall the quality and craftsmanship are still very well honored; As for the magical atmosphere of Alsatian cities and villages richly decorated for Christmas … I think you have to have experienced it once in your life, honestly!
+I may live in Alsace, but I can’t get enough of its Christmas markets 🙂

 In winter, ski or snowshoe in the Vosges

-Letâs be honest, winter is not a very cheerful time to visit Alsace: itâs grey, foggy, cold and everything is very sad.
+Let’s be honest, winter isn’t a very cheerful time to visit Alsace: it’s gray, foggy, cold and pretty dreary.
 Everything but the Vosges!
 There is nothing like a little trip to the mountains, easily accessible from the plain, to cheer up!
-The sun often shines and you can enjoy the joys of the snow.
-You can ski downhill or cross-country, snowshoe, dog sled⊠All you have to do is choose! đ
+The sun often shines and you can enjoy the pleasures of the snow: downhill or cross-country skiing, snowshoeing, dog sledding… All you have to do is choose! 😉 As an added bonus, there are plenty of other fun things to do during this season: check out our ideas for winter activities in Alsace.

 In March, attend a carnival